home contributing bugs download online pages

 The severity argument can take one of the following values:

-environment variable SEV_LEVEL you can add more levels and strings to print.
+the environment variable SEV_LEVEL you can add more levels and

 RETURN VALUE top